iraq-travel-tech/joodland-website/README.md

 ### to run the project locally:

 1- clone the repo

-2- open your termminal/cmd in same folder in your pc 3- write `` npm install ``
+2- open your termminal/cmd in same folder in your pc and run `` npm install ``

-4- to run the project: `` npm run dev ``
+3- to run the project: `` npm run dev ``